httpJunkie/ottoman-new-user/tutorial/index.md

 });
 ```

-We have used four different types in this model ensuring that we tell Ottoman what kind of data will be stored for each field in our model.
-As we continue learning we will use more data types and even learn about custom data types that Ottoman supports.
+We have used four different types in this model (`string`, `boolean`, `integer`, and `Date`) telling Ottoman what kind of data to use for each field in our model.
+Ottoman supports many other types and we will learn about more as we continue the tutorial.

-We have also created an index to ensure that we can efficiently retrieve a todo document by name using Couchbase's indexing strategy.
+Notice that we have also created an index `findByName` allowing us to efficiently retrieve a todo document by name.

 ### Create New Documents Using Our Todo Model